peteroupc/MailLib/docs/PeterO.Text.Idna.md

     public static string DecodeDomainName(
         string value);

-Tries to encode each XN-label of the given domain name into Unicode.
+Tries to encode each XN-label of the specified domain name into Unicode.
 This method does not check the syntactic validity of the domain name before proceeding.

 <b>Parameters:</b>